silverbulletmd/silverbullet/website/Libraries.md

 SilverBullet is designed to be [[Extensions|extensible]].
 In fact, a lot of functionality in SilverBullet is implemented through [[Space Lua]] embedded in [[Meta Pages]], other functionality is implemented using [[Plugs]].

-A big part of the fun of SilverBullet is hacking around in it, building your own extensions.
+A big part of the fun of SilverBullet is building your own extensions, bit or small.
 Libraries are the way to [[Share]] those extensions.
-Both for you to publish your own libraries, but also to pull in other people’s creations.
+Both for you to [[Libraries/Development|publish your own]] libraries, and to pull in other people’s creations.

 There are a few things at play here: